for 2021 Study Year

 MPI is offering scholarships for Māori and/or female students enrolling in a Bachelor of Forestry Science or Bachelor of Engineering (Hons) in Forest Engineering.

-The Ministry for Primary Industries (MPI) is offering 4 Forestry Scholarships in 2019 to
+The Ministry for Primary Industries (MPI) is offering 4 Forestry Scholarships every year to:

 - develop skills in the forestry industry